THE HIDDEN EUROPE

 1453: THE HOLY WAR FOR CONSTANTINOPLE AND THE CLASH OF ISLAM AND THE WEST

 New York 2006, 336 pp

-The fall of Constantinople in 1453 signaled a shift in history, and the end of the Byzantine Empire.
+The tragic Fall of Constantinople in 1453 signaled a shift in history, and the end of the Byzantine Empire.
 The "City of Cities", the main centre of the Christian world for over a millennium, became a current city of mosques and minarets.
 The book take us back and let us experience how such a transformation took place.

 However, I wonder what is the point to write a subject that was presented before by notable scholars, among them, David Nicolle and Steve Runciman.
 Since I have also read numerous works in Greek on the Fall of Constantinople, someone can understand my reaction seeing another book about this subject.
 Fortunately, Roger Crowley's book is swiftly paced and highly readable.
 He manages successfully to bring the characters to life on the page and he gives emphasis on using quotes from sources wherever applicable to improve the texture of the story.
 But if you have read Runciman's book, probably there is no need to purchase 1453, no matter if Crowley is an exceptionally talented writer presenting masterfully this well-known subject.